 - a.
-There are many benefits that can arise from rural living development including indigenous biodiversity restoration and values landscape/amenity enhancing through the establishment and upkeep of trees. grounds. and architecturally design buildings (basically rural living can enhance amenity values and the quality of the environment). - In the case of Slopehill Properties, the benefits of being able to develop a third residential unit (on its 8ha of land) enables family members to live together onsite.
-This a significant benefit to local people which I consider warrants recognition and provision in the district plan. - c.
+There are many benefits that can arise from rural living development (as identified in my evidence above) including indigenous biodiversity restoration and enhancing landscape/amenity values through the establishment and upkeep of trees, grounds, and architecturally designed buildings (basically rural living can enhance amenity values and the quality of the environment). - b.
+In the case of Slopehill Properties SPL, the benefits of being able to develop a third residential unit (on its 8ha of land) enables family members to live together onsite.
+This is a significant benefit to local people which I consider warrants recognition and provision in the District Plan. - c.
 Amending the Rural Amenity Zone provisions to provide for rural living increases the supply of land for housing and provides a choice for people to live outside the urban environment.
 This choice is highly desired by local people to people abroad. - d.
 The benefits to landowners from being able to diversify their land use from the status quo are significant. - e.
-I am not aware of any evidence disputing the benefits of Rural Living (even though this is not reflected in the proposed policy framework and supporting s.32 evaluation). - f.
-Introduction of more detailed landscape descriptors provides more certainty to landowners, interested parties, and people involved in the administration of the district plan.
+I am not aware of any evidence disputing the benefits of rural living (even though this is not reflected in the proposed policy framework and supporting s.32 evaluation).

+f.
+Introduction of more detailed landscape descriptors provides more certainty to landowners, interested parties, and people involved in the administration of the District Plan.